-All complaints of alleged misconduct or serious misconduct by a teacher or staff member should be reported to the principal of St Augustine's.
+All complaints of alleged misconduct or serious misconduct by a teacher, staff member or volunteers should be reported to the principal of St Augustine's.

 Complaints about teachers can also be reported to the Victorian Institute of Teaching (VIT) - the regulator in relation to the registration and investigation of serious misconduct (including conduct which is of a physical or emotional nature) of all teachers in the state of Victoria.
-If unsure whether the complaint constitutes serious misconduct by a teacher, contact the VIT on 1300 888 067 or vit@vit.vic.edu.au.
+If unsure whether the complaint constitutes serious misconduct by a teacher, contact the VIT on 1300 888 067 or vit@vit.wic.edu.au.